Post-Quantum-Mesh/nginx-oqs/sprint_reports/sprint_1_report.md

 [Summary video link](https://www.youtube.com/watch?v=2gdfLXIj8r8)

 ## Link to Working Prototype
-You can access our team's working prototype (research presentations) at [this site](https://ourapp.herokuapp.com) *(If your working prototype is not deployed to the web, then provide instructions here for downloading/installing your prototype)*
+You can access our team's working prototype (research presentations and demos) through our github folder [presentations](https://github.com/wsu-cpts421-sp22/f5-quantum/tree/presentations)
+*(If your working prototype is not deployed to the web, then provide instructions here for downloading/installing your prototype)*

 ## Team members